But what if it turns out to to be a “This-Is-Us-Crock-Pot” kinda love?

 I confess I haven’t jumped on the bandwagon of the show, only catching a few highlights here and there.
 But who could miss the outrage over a plugged in crock-pot and a house fire that confused, shocked, and piqued a growing audience?
 A mentor of mine recently commented that shows like this give us insight into our culture and its underlying beliefs.
 What causes this rapt attention with shows such as these?
 I believe the answer is this: love.

 We are fascinated by the relationships portrayed in these dramas because the truth is, we want what they have to offer.

 The Love We Want

-We want love like the characters we see.
+We want a worldly love like the characters we see.
 Like Randall and Beth, whose perfectly arranged spats are merely well-timed, witty banter that leaves us snickering and awing and envious.
 Or Kate and Toby, who fully support each other while she declares, “You made me believe in me . . . you changed my life . . . you literally saved me.”

 And yet, this isn’t real.
 This is a storyline.
 A fabricated reality.
 Like a crock-pot plugged into a well-written drama.
 And the problem with love that isn’t realistic is that it leaves us wondering if love is even real.
 This is the difference between what the world says love is and what God’s Word has already declared to be true.

 The abounding absolute truth is: God, Himself, is love.

 Why are we drawn to worldly love?
 Because we were made for eternity, and we are drawn to the Source of love.
 First John 4:7 declares, “Beloved, let us love one another, for love is from God; and everyone who loves is born of God and knows God.
 The one who does not love does not know God, for God is love.”
 The world won’t tell you that, though.

 The world says we need love that feels like something.